 2) Optimizing movement and mechanics to reduce sensitivity, adverse tension and/ or compression on peripheral nerves.

-Sessions are tailored to each person’s needs and often include a combination of education, hands-on techniques, relaxation strategies, yoga and exercise.
+Sessions are tailored to each person’s needs and often include a combination of education, hands-on techniques, relaxation strategies, yoga and various forms of exercise.
 Treatment always includes a home program to help you learn ways to feel better on your own.

 If you have penis pain and want to know more about whether pelvic PT might help you, call us today at (919) 571-9912.
 We offer a complimentary 15 minute phone consultation to help determine if our physical therapists are the right fit for you!